Search Contact and Reunion Services

 When a search is assigned to a CI, the registrant is sent a letter identifying the CI.
 The search process does not start until the registrant contacts the CI and initiates the search.
 The CI will have the registrant enter into a service agreement, which is where the registrant indicates what is outcome is desired regarding the services provided by the CI.
 Maryland is a mutual consent state.
 People have the right to agree to the release of information or to decline.
 If a person declines, the CI is prohibited from trying to persuade the person to agree.
 Although confidentiality is maintained in death; CIs are able to contact other birth relatives to determine interest in contact when the initial birth relative is found deceased.

 The application consists of several documents.
 The application form is for identifying information.
 The registrant is encouraged to provide as much information as possible.
 Anything that is not known can be left blank.
 A consent form is required that needs to be notarized.
 The registrant must send a copy of a photo ID with a signature (a driver’s license or a passport).
-A survey is required so the Department of Human Resources can determine the demographics of those requesting ASCRS.
+A survey is required so the Department of Human Services can determine the demographics of those requesting ASCRS.
 To access forms go to the Application Forms section.

-There are no fees charged by the Department of Human Resources for ASCRS.
+There are no fees charged by the Department of Human Services for ASCRS.
 There is no fee to be entered into MCVAR and Local Departments of Social Services do not charge for search services.
 Private agencies may charge for search services in accordance with the established fee schedule.
 Some private agencies will accept reduced fees, some waive the fees.
 It is not possible to know if a fee will be required or what the amount will be until after the ASCRS application is processed.
 To request a reduced fee an applicant may complete a FEE WAIVER FORM.
 This form must be submitted with supporting documentation.

 Sometimes registrant’s just want non-identifying information, or medical information.
 The medical information available will vary depending on what was recorded at the time of the adoption and if there was an agency involved.
 Non-identifying information may be requested directly from the agency that facilitated the adoption.
 If the registrant does not know which agency facilitated the adoption an application for ASCRS is required.